 Advance copies of proposed media announcements and of all material intended to be printed for distribution to the public or for public display must be provided to Corporate Relations for review and approval.

 332.4 Field Managers

 332.41 Local Media Relations

 Vice presidents of Area Operations, district managers, postmasters, and other facility managers are responsible for local media relations in their jurisdictions.
-Postal field managers must contact the Corporate Relations Center manager for guidance in conducting media relations.
+Postal Service field managers must: